gitsuren/Garage-door/README.md

-# Garage Door Opener with Rapberry Pi
+# Garage Door Opener with Raspberry Pi

-Application to operate garage door from the web.
+Application to operate garage door from the web(mobile).
 The system has two key components.

 - HTML5 application that the users uses to operate the door
 - [NodeJS](http://nodejs.org) server running on the [RaspberryPi](http://en.wikipedia.org/wiki/Raspberry_Pi) and controlling the door via a relay, using the General Purpose I/O pins (GPIO) in the [Raspi](http://en.wikipedia.org/wiki/Raspberry_Pi).